 A violent storm destroyed the nave in 1674, effectively separating the church from the church tower.
 It was never rebuilt but visitors can see the outline of the structure in the pavement of the square between the church and the tower.
 Visitors can also walk around the impressive cloister next to the church.

-Oudegracht cafés and a colourful tunnel
+Oudegracht cafés

 From the Dom, I made my way back to the Oudegracht and continued to the Stadhuis (City Hall).
 Just around the corner, I spotted the entrance to a tunnel and decided to check it out.
 The tunnel featured cool lighting effects and led me to the wharf level of the Oudegracht.
 I stopped here, at the Humphrey’s café, for a drink and to watch the boats pass by.

-Before heading back to the station, I followed the path of the Oudegracht past countless cafés and restaurants, such as the Winkel van Sinkel café/restaurant.
-I stopped for a beer at the Oudaen Brewery, which is housed in a historic castle-like building.
-From here, I made my way back to the station.
+Following the meandering Oudegracht, I passed countless cafés and restaurants, such as the Winkel van Sinkel café/restaurant.
+I stopped for a beer and a meal at the Oudaen Brewery, which is housed in an imposing castle-like building.

 Other Utrecht attractions

-Two other Utrecht attractions that I didn’t visit but can absolutely recommend to architecture buffs is the Rietveld Schröder House, a UNESCO World Heritage site, and the Railway Museum.
 Built in 1924, the Rietveld Schröder House is a prime example of ‘De Stijl’ architecture, a design that was way ahead of its time.

 The Railway Museum is housed in the 19th century Maliebaan railway station and features, amongst others, a collection of steam locomotives.